Skip to main content

 Assessment of cross-border tax considerations, permanent establishment risks, management and control issues, and ongoing UK reporting obligations.

-Coordination of notary requirements, company incorporation, Codice Fiscale, Chamber of Commerce registration, and Partita IVA activation.
+Coordination of notary requirements, company incorporation, Codice Fiscale registration, Chamber of Commerce registration, and Partita IVA activation.

 Preparation of beneficial ownership, source-of-funds, and business documentation to support Italian corporate banking applications.

-Guidance on residency options for UK business owners, including investors, self-employment, and other relevant routes where applicable.
+Guidance on residency options for UK business owners, including investor, self-employment, and other relevant relocation routes where applicable.

 Support with accounting arrangements, IVA registration, electronic invoicing requirements, and ongoing regulatory obligations.

-Liaison with Italian accountants and compliance professionals to help ensure a smooth operational setup.
+Liaison with Italian accountants and compliance professionals to help ensure a smooth operational setup and ongoing compliance.

-Continued guidance as your Italian business grows and your UK-Italy structure evolves.
+Continued guidance and strategic support as your Italian business grows and your UK–Italy corporate structure evolves over time.

 Business Structures in Italy